 January isn’t over yet, which means there’s still time to add another resolution to your list: Read more.
-And why not start with a peak into some of the most pressing environmental issues humans are facing?
+And why not start with a peek into some of the most pressing environmental issues humans are facing?
 To get you started, here are three books Conservation International (CI) staff can’t put down.

 “Drawdown,” by Paul Hawken